arandallhughes/rcn-ecs.github.io/2018_readings.md

 **Rationale:**

-The ocean is structured in space and time, which is comprised of benthic structure and pelagic structure.
+The ocean is structured in space and time, both in the benthic and pelagic realms.
 While benthic structure is similar to strcuture in terrestrial systems, there are only weak terrestrial parallels to pelagic structure which is critical to both habitat pattern and dispersal in the ocean.
-This week we want the RCN to think about how the scales of environmental variabiilty is reflected in evolution of marine populations.
+This week we want the RCN to think about how the scales of environmental variabiilty are reflected in evolution of marine populations.

 **Paper 1:**  (Paper and Link)